Can we use heavy nuclei to detect relic neutrinos?: Conclusion and discussion

-for Majorana (Dirac) neutrino, where $\eta_\nu$ is the local cosmic number density of one neutrino species which could be significantly larger than the average over the universe $\langle \eta_\nu\rangle \sim \SI{56}{\cm^{-3}}$ due to gravitational clustering.
+for Majorana (Dirac) neutrino, where $\eta_\nu$ is the local cosmic number density of one neutrino species.
+This density could be significantly larger than the average over the universe $\langle \eta_\nu\rangle \sim \unit[56]{cm^{-3}}$ due to gravitational clustering.
 The corresponding cross-sections are in agreement with the crude estimate ($\delta \approx 0.5$).

-Since the emitters in the solid-state based experiments are attached to the substrate atom by atom, the single event exposure based on the estimate~\eqref{eq:bad_estimate} corresponds to $\unit[2\cdot 10^{27}]{atoms\cdot year}$ of $\Sm$ or $\unit[10^{26}]{atoms\cdot year}$ of $\Tm$.
-For comparison, the same number of events can be achieved with $\unit[2\cdot 10^{24}]{atoms\cdot year}$ of $\isotope[3]{H}$.
+Since the emitters in the solid-state based experiments are attached to the substrate atom by atom, the single event exposure based on the estimate~\eqref{eq:bad_estimate} corresponds to $\unit[2\cdot 10^{27}]{atoms\cdot year}$ for $\Sm$ or $\unit[10^{26}]{atoms\cdot year}$ for $\Tm$.
+For comparison, the same number of events can be achieved with $\unit[2\cdot 10^{24}]{atoms\cdot year}$ for $\isotope[3]{H}$.
 According to this, using $\Tm$ as $\beta$ emitter in a full size C$\nu$B experiment is promising since it can provide with \textit{both} sufficient event rate \textit{and} energy resolution for the relic neutrino detection.

-We emphasize that the results~ based on BetaShape might be inaccurate and the measurement is still needed to confirm them.
-We discuss the approximation used in BetaShape in the follow-up paper~\cite{cheipeshToappear}, together with independent theoretical bounds on $(\sigma v)_\nu$.